Renal Cell Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 Surgery to remove part or all of the kidney is often used to treat renal cell cancer.
 The following types of surgery may be used:

-- Partial nephrectomy: A surgical procedure to remove the cancer within the kidney and some of the tissue around it.
+• Partial nephrectomy is surgery to remove the cancer within the kidney and some of the tissue around it.
 A partial nephrectomy may be done to prevent loss of kidney function when the other kidney is damaged or has already been removed.

-- Simple nephrectomy: A surgical procedure to remove the kidney only.
+• Simple nephrectomy is surgery to remove the kidney only.

-- Radical nephrectomy: A surgical procedure to remove the kidney, the adrenal gland, surrounding tissue, and, usually, nearby lymph nodes.
+• Radical nephrectomy is surgery to remove the kidney, the adrenal gland, surrounding tissue, and usually nearby lymph nodes.

-A person can live with part of 1 working kidney, but if both kidneys are removed or not working, the person will need dialysis (a procedure to clean the blood using a machine outside of the body) or a kidney transplant (replacement with a healthy donated kidney).
-A kidney transplant may be done when the disease is in the kidney only, and a donated kidney can be found.
-If the patient has to wait for a donated kidney, other treatment is given as needed.
+A person can live with part of one working kidney, but if both kidneys are removed or not working, the person will need dialysis (a procedure to clean the blood using a machine outside of the body) or a kidney transplant (replacement with a healthy donated kidney).
+A kidney transplant may be done when the disease is in the kidney only and a donated kidney can be found.
+If the person has to wait for a donated kidney, other treatment is given as needed.

 Radiation therapy

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-External radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
-External radiation therapy is used to treat renal cell cancer, and may also be used as palliative therapy to relieve symptoms and improve quality of life.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+External beam radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
+External beam radiation therapy is used to treat renal cell cancer, and may also be used as palliative therapy to relieve symptoms and improve quality of life.
+A specific way to give radiation therapy called stereotactic ablative body radiation therapy, or stereotactic radiosurgery, may be used in some cases.

 Immunotherapy